 Ready to get started?

-Your investment for Acquainting Yourself with Android is only $49.
-If you have any questions prior to registering, or need assistance in reserving your seat, please don’t hesitate to get in touch with us.
-Thanks so much for your interest, and we look forward to having you in class!
+Your investment for Acquainting Yourself with Android is only $69.
+If you have any questions prior to purchasing, please don’t hesitate to get in touch with us.
+Thanks so much for your interest, and we look forward to sharing this information with you!